brendankowitz/KeyVaultBuild/README.md

 Development:

-To use interactive login, which is the preferred mode during development, you only need to specify the AAD directory which the developers with authenticate against `KeyVaultBuild_DirectoryId`.
+To use interactive login, which is the preferred mode during development, you only need to specify the AAD directory (`KeyVaultBuild_DirectoryId`) which  developers can authenticate against.
 When a key is needed a login modal will be presented for the developer to login, if they have fetch access on the specified keyvault the key is retreived and the config file will be created.

 Build server: